Ravikrishnan05/Climate_change_ai/README.md

 Train the CNN model for 40 epochs

-Evaluate on the test set
+Evaluate the model on the test set

 Save the best-performing model as reference_cnn_replication.pt